gravitational/teleport/rfd/0184-agent-auto-updates.md

 #### Updater status reporting

+The updater reports status through the agent.
+The agent has two ways of reporting the update information:
+- via instance heartbeats
+- via the hello message, when registering against an auth server

+Instance heartbeat happen infrequently, based on the cluster size they can take up to 17 minutes to happen.
+However, they are exposed to the user via existing `tctl inventory` method and will allow users to query which instance is running which version and belongs to which group.

+Hello messages are sent on connection and are used to build the serve's local inventory.
+This information is available almost instantaneously after the connection and can be cheaply queried by the auth ( everything is in memory).
+The inventory is then used to count the local nodes and drive the rollout.

-Instance heartbeats will be extended to incorporate and send data that is written to `/var/lib/teleport/versions/update.yaml` and `/tmp/teleport_update_uuid` by the `teleport-update` binary.
+Both instance heartbeats and Hello merssages will be extended to incorporate and send data that is written to `/var/lib/teleport/versions/update.yaml` and `/tmp/teleport_update_uuid` by the `teleport-update` binary.

-The following data related to the rollout are stored in each instance heartbeat:
+The following data related to the update is sent by the agent:
 - `agent_update_start_time`: timestamp of individual agent's upgrade time
 - `agent_update_start_version`: current agent version
 - `agent_update_rollback`: whether the agent was rolled-back automatically
 - `agent_update_uuid`: Auto-update UUID
 - `agent_update_group`: Auto-update group name

-[TODO: mention that we'll also send this info in the hello and store it in the auth inventory]

 Auth servers use their local instance inventory to calculate rollout statistics and write them to `/autoupdate/[group]/[auth ID]` (e.g., `/autoupdate/staging/58526ba2-c12d-4a49-b5a4-1b694b82bf56`).